mattbillard/learning/javascript/iframes-objects-shadowdom-etc/README.md

 - Shadow DOM (very porous)
   - Dimensions: determined by child
   - Almost everything except CSS and HTML selectors are porous
-  - Shared vs issolated
+  - Shared vs isolated
-    - CSS: issolated
+    - CSS: isolated
     - URL: shared
     - JS global vars: shared
-    - DOM selectors: issolated
+    - DOM selectors: isolated
     - events: shared (except they seem to come from the shadow root, not the actual target)
     - localStorage: shared
     - sessionStorage: shared
     - Cookies: shared
+  - Sounds great in theory...
+    - Does an incredible job isolating CSS very easily but...
+    - JavaScript becomes very difficult
+      - I have found no good way for JS in the shadow DOM to find its context, the equivalent of "window" for itself
+      - This makes finding DOM nodes from inside a JS shadow DOM, extremely difficult
+      - Comments from others indicate 3rd party libraries have problems because of stuff like this